 How Do I Prevent Ticks?

 When you plan to spend time outdoors, you can take precautions against tick bites by using tick repellent spray or wearing tick repellent clothing.
 Viking Pest Control offers a service called YARD GUARD™ designed to protect your yard from ticks.
-This is a program that includes multiple visits to your home or business to look for and treat areas of your property where ticks live and breed.
-By getting to ticks at the source, YARD GUARD can provide effective protection against ticks.
+This is a tick control that includes multiple visits to your home or business to look for and treat areas of your property where ticks live and breed.
+By getting to ticks at the source, YARD GUARD can provide effective tick extermination service.